ztwalters/Docs/aspnet/fundamentals/app-state.rst

 .. image:: app-state/_static/no-session-established.png

-This default behavior is produced by the following middleware in ``Startup.cs``, which runs when requests are made that do not already have an established session:
+This default behavior is produced by the following middleware in ``Startup.cs``, which runs when requests are made that do not already have an established session (note the highlighted sections):

 .. literalinclude:: app-state/sample/src/AppState/Startup.cs
 	:linenos:
 	:language: c#
-	:lines: 72-101
+	:lines: 79-110
 	:dedent: 12
 	:emphasize-lines: 4,6,8-11,28-29